Belly Bloat? Stomach Pain? Embarrassing Gas? Get my FREE 4 Steps to Ditch Digestive Distress . Sign Up Here

 Are you traveling for the holidays this year?
 If so, how do you prepare?

 Whether you’re traveling by car or plane, maybe if you’re like me, you need to pack some snacks or a lunch because you have food allergies or sensitivities, maybe you have restrictions due to digestive issues or autoimmune issues, or maybe you’re trying to eat as healthy as possible.
 Plus, you know you may need to stop when there’s no restaurant that has anything you can eat.
 Or even if you stop at a convenience store, often there’s not much to grab there.
+So what can you do?

 When driving to our destination, I always make up a small lunchbox with food I can eat because I’ve had problems finding anything in the past.
 Now sometimes I’m able to pick up something at a restaurant on the road, but many times I can’t or either I’m hungry before my family is.
 So if I bring something, I can eat anytime I need to and then they can stop wherever without worrying about what I can eat.

 I have a small insulated lunchbox that fits under my seat in my car.
 I can pack 2 – 3 freezer packs and fit enough food for a light breakfast and lunch.
-Now I don’t like using plastic containers much, but I do make exceptions for traveling especially If I’m packing something cold and the food is not heated up anyway.
+Now I don’t like using plastic containers much, but I do make exceptions for traveling especially If I’m packing something cold, and the food is not heated up anyway.
 And if I need to toss the plastic container, it’s inexpensive so I can.
 But other times I use glass containers such as Glasslock and reuse it at a hotel or family member’s house.

-What food do I actually pack?
+What foods do I actually pack?

 Breakfast – 3 turkey meatballs or turkey sausage links, leftover roasted veggies or a sweet potato cubed, and ¼-1/2 avocado.
 If I’m eating nuts, I’ll add those and sometimes a few blueberries.